BCT Nearly New Sale - Information for sellers

 Please note that there have been a number of changes to how the sale works.
 Below you will find some of the changes that have been put in place:

-• NEW: no maternity clothes
+• NO maternity clothes & no books

 • label every item even when sold in sets/bags